lich2000117/P2P_FileSharingNetwork/note.md

 ## TO DO
 1. get peer to peer connection working.
 (Done)
-2. can only transfer file in base dir. cannot work in subdir.
-(Done, now it creates and goes to `DOWNLOAD/` folder)
+2. can only transfer file in base dir. cannot work in subdir. (now it creates and goes to `DOWNLOAD/` folder) (Done)
 3. Shutdown InputString and OutputString after connection
 4. Shutdown each socket connection
 5. Now, it only works on small files (16MB), only transfer first block, need to iterate through every block (get needed index first, then iterate to get all).